Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Insulated Panels

 The walls, ceiling, and floor are built from polyurethane (PU) injected sandwich panels.
 Panel thickness ranges from 80mm to 150mm depending on the temperature requirement.
-Chillers typically use 80–100mm panels.
-By contrast, freezers require 100–150mm panels to minimise heat ingress.
+Chillers typically use 80–100mm panels, while freezers require 100–150mm panels to minimise heat ingress.
 Panel faces are usually pre-painted galvanised steel, stainless steel for hygiene-critical applications, or food-grade plastic.

 Refrigeration System